Mefino/Mefino/README.md

 #### Optional

 `author` and `repository` (string)
 * Your GitHub Username and the Repository name where this package is hosted.
-They are <b>not required</b> to be set for web releases, but if you install a local package manually you <b>do</b> need to set these for Mefino to work properly.
+They are <b>not required</b> to be set for web releases, but if you install a local package manually you <b>do</b> need to set the `author` for Mefino to work properly.

 `tags` (list of strings)
 * A list of tags for your package, used for filtering on the "Browse Mods" tab of Mefino.